-The Plan was created by State of Alaska (the State) statutes issued May 31, 1974 and was most recently amended effective January 1, 2011.
-It is a deferred compensation plan under Section 457 of the Internal Revenue Code and is available to all permanent and long-term nonpermanent employees and elected officials of the State and members of State boards and commissions.
-Participants in the Plan authorize the State to reduce their current salary or compensation so that they can receive the amount deferred at a later date.
+The Plan was created by State of Alaska (the State) statutes issued May 31, 1974 and was most recently amended effective August 30, 2021.
+It is a deferred compensation plan under Section 457 of the Internal Revenue Code and is available to all permanent and long-term nonpermanent employees and elected officials of the State of Alaska and members of State boards and commissions, as well as employees of participating local government employers and public organizations.
+Participating members in the Plan authorize their employer to reduce their current salary or compensation so that they can receive the amount deferred at a later date.
 The deferred compensation is not available to participants until termination, retirement, death, or an unforeseeable emergency, within the definition allowed by the applicable Internal Revenue Code.
 All amounts deferred are held in a trust for the exclusive benefit of employees and beneficiaries.
-There were 11,940 participants in the Plan as of June 30, 2020.
+Additionally, Plan participants may also have their contributions directed as a ROTH contribution.
+Those amounts are post-tax contributions and earnings on ROTH contributions are not taxable when properly withdrawn from the Plan.
+There were 12,454 participants in the Plan as of June 30, 2021.

-At June 30, 2020 and 2019, the number of participating local government employers and public organizations, including the State was as follows:
+At June 30, 2021 and 2020, the number of participating local government employers and public organizations, including the State was as follows:

-2020 2019
+2021 2020

 State of Alaska and Component Units 1 1

-Municipalities 4 2
+Municipalities 8 4

-School districts 3 1
+School districts 4 3

-Other 6 2
+Other 6 6

-Total employers 14 6
+Total employers 19 14